emtempleton/LongGaps/README.md

 All materials needed to reproduced results in:

-> Long gaps between turns are awkward for strangers but not for friends
+> Templeton, E., Chang, L., Reynolds, E., Cone LeBeaumont, M., & Wheatley, T. (2022).
+Long gaps between turns are awkward for strangers but not for friends. *Philosophical Transactions of the Royal Society B*
-> Emma M. Templeton, Luke J. Chang, Elizabeth A. Reynolds, Marie D. Cone LeBeaumont and Thalia Wheatley

 **Data** includes unmanipulated data files